pwenk99/AppDynamics/README.md

 # AppDynamics
 Some AppDynamics things

-Windows machine agent extension to retrieve usage metrics for each CPU core, then sends the data to the machine agent.
+A Windows machine agent extension that retrieves usage metrics for each CPU core, then sends the data to the machine agent.
 This metric was not available OOTB in AppDynamics when I wrote it.
 If you have many cores/CPUs to monitor, be careful of API rate limits when sending data from the machine agent.

 PowerShell version:
-GetCpuCores.ps1 polls WMI every X seconds ($wait_time) monitor.xml will run the script and send the data to the machine agent.
+GetCpuCores.ps1 polls WMI every X seconds ($wait_time). monitor.xml will run the script and send the data to the machine agent.
 It is expecting the script to be at this path: C:\\AppD-Machine\\monitors\\GetCpuCores\\GetCpuCores.ps1

 Python version: